vsariola/shader-holiday-card/README.md

 <img src="images/foreground.jpg" alt="Foreground of the shader barried-grid animation" width="600 dp"/>

-Notice that these images have been downscaled for the web; use the Python scripts to generate high resolution versions of the designs.
+These images have been downscaled for the web; use the Python scripts below to generate high resolution versions of the designs for printing.

-The background print is now simply produced by `pixelcolor = animation(uv,phase)`, where phase is calculated using the same equation as in the foreground and the animation was the original animation.
+The background print is now simply produced by `pixelcolor = animation(uv,phase)`, where phase is calculated using the same equation as in the foreground.
 Note that due to the duty cycle of the foreground being 20%, at every instance we see not only the current slice t of the animation, but all colors in a time range of [t,t - 0.2].
 So there will be significant "motion blur".
 You can decrease the duty cycle to make the animation sharper, but this will also make the whole animation darker, so you may want to experiment here to get the results you want.
-I've usually used 0.2 - 0.3.
+Values 0.2 ..
+0.3 usually work well, but you might want to experiment here.
 The background looks like this:

 <img src="images/background.jpg" alt="Background of the shader barried-grid animation" width="600 dp"/>

-The background should include some cutting aides, to cut it into a square.
-Also, both the foreground and the background should include a circle in the center, to indicate where the hole should be punched.
-In my case, a 3 mm circle.
+The background includes some cutting aides, to cut it into a square.
+Also, both the foreground and the background should include a circle in the center, to indicate where the hole should be punched (e.g., a 3 mm circle).

 Finally, due to alignment errors in the final card, the effect tends to break near the middle and to work better on the edges.
 Thus, effects with darkness in